mxsjoberg/learnhub/README.md

 ### +++

-    [X] Pin pathway to top (bookmark)
-            Add button to get pathway_id and add to localstorage, then each load get pathways from localstorage first.
+    [X] Pin pathway to top (bookmark): Add button to get pathway_id and add to localstorage, then each load get pathways from localstorage first.

 ## Projects